 She currently manages the Department of Preventive Medicine's residency program overseeing all administrative activities associated with the program.
 She ensures the program's overall educational environment facilitates the achievement of program objectives.
 She assists the Program Director that the training program is in full compliance with the GME Office and institutional policies and procedures, ACGME requirements and regulations and relevant professional standards and criteria.

 After obtaining a bachelor’s degree in psychology from Millsaps College, Lauren received her Bachelor of Science in Nursing from University of Mississippi.
 She served as a staff RN in the pediatric intensive care unit at UMMC.
-Additionally, she received her Master of Science in Nursing from Mississippi University for Women in Columbus, MS. She is board certified as a family nurse practitioner by the American Academy of Nurse Practitioners.
+Additionally, she received her Master of Science in Nursing from Mississippi University for Women in Columbus, MS. She is board certified as a family nurse practitioner by the American Association of Nurse Practitioners.
 She is a member of the American College of Lifestyle Medicine and a CDC National Diabetes Prevention Program (DPP) lifestyle coach.
 She is currently working as a nurse practitioner in the Lifestyle Medicine Clinic.

 Breanna Wade received both a Bachelor of Science in Exercise Science and Master of Health Promotion for the University of Mississippi.
 She began her tenure as a PhD student in the Department of Population Health at UMMC in 2019.
 She is currently the Researcher III for the Department of Preventive Medicine at UMMC, where she is responsible for the development, implementation and dissemination of multiple research studies.